By Mr Phil McIntyre

 So much of a culture and its people is wrapped up in the language that is spoken.
 If we think about some of the Australian colloquialisms that we use, we cannot express those ideas without an understanding of the language and where the expression came from.
 In the same way, to truly understand a person from a particular cultural background, learning even just a small part of their language can be a way to build a connection with them.

 To discover how Penrith Anglican College prepares students to be responsible global citizens who serve others, request a copy of our Prospectus.

-Alternatively come along to our 2019 Year 11 Subject Expo and Information Evening and find out more about the subjects and opportunities offered at Penrith Anglican College.
-For more information go to our event page or contact the College Registrar at email@example.com or book a find out when our upcoming tours are scheduled or book a personal tour here.
+Alternatively join a personal tour of the College and find out more about the subjects and opportunities we offer at Penrith Anglican College.
+For more information or contact the College Registrar at email@example.com or book a find out when our upcoming tours are scheduled or book a personal tour here.